ERitzman/ERitzman/eritzman-resume.md

 - Conferred and coordinated with senior engineering staff to resolve more complex problems.
 - Interacted professionally with executive-level staff, customers and management in resolving technical problems.
 - Configured workstations to include but not limited to profile information, printer, dual monitors as applicable, etc.
-- Hardware and supply provisioning, troubleshooting, break/fix and more
+- Assisted with configuring and testing of JAMF Touchless Deployment and Software Management initiative for Mac devices including Account Provisioning and Device Management.
 - Ticketing and Service/Change Management utilizing ServiceNow.

 ### TekSystems – REACH/Volant Media UK &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; April 2023 – December 2023</br>&nbsp; _Sr.
 Helpdesk Technician & Broadcast Support (Contract)_